ycrichard/Logviewer/README.md

 Visitor's IP address, user-agent and geo-location is detected.

-In terms of search box, normal strings as well as 'regular expression' are supported
+In terms of search box, normal strings as well as 'regular expressions' are supported